uvacobi/rna_seq_lesson/counting.md

 ---

 # 1. The SAM/BAM format
-SAM files, are tab-delimited text files that contain information for each individual read and its alignment to the genome.
-While we do not have time to go in detail of the features of the SAM format, the paper by Heng Li et al. provides a lot more detail on the specification.
+[SAM](https://github.com/adamfreedman/knowyourdata-genomics/blob/gh-pages/lessons/01-know_your_data.md#aligned-reads-sam) files, are tab-delimited text files that contain information for each individual read and its alignment to the genome.
+While we do not have time to go in detail of the features of the SAM format, the paper by [Heng Li et al.](https://academic.oup.com/bioinformatics/article/25/16/2078/204688) provides a lot more detail on the specification.

 The compressed binary version of SAM is called a BAM file.
-We use this version to reduce size and to allow for indexing, which enables efficient random access of the data contained within the file.
+We use this version to reduce size and to allow for *indexing*, which enables efficient random access of the data contained within the file.

 ## 1.1 What’s in a SAM/BAM file

-The file begins with a header, which is optional.
+The file begins with a **header**, which is optional.
 The header is used to describe source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
-Following the header is the alignment section.
+Following the header is the **alignment section**.
 Each line that follows corresponds to alignment information for a single read.
-Each alignment line has 11 mandatory fields for essential mapping information and a variable number of other fields for aligner specific information.
+Each alignment line has **11 mandatory fields** for essential mapping information and a variable number of other fields for aligner specific information.
 An example entry from a SAM file is displayed below with the different fields highlighted.

 <img src="../assets/images/sam_bam_1.png" width="400px" alt="alignment_star1">